 I print free Monthly Calendars online from Vertex42.
 But you could also just use the calendar on your phone, tablet, or any other place where you keep track of your life.

 My monthly plans are constantly evolving.
 Therefore, I don’t always reuse them year after year.
-I still like the flexibility of plugging in any weekly meal plan I want, trying new recipes, and taking into account what’s going on in our live.
+I still like the flexibility of plugging in any weekly meal plan I want, trying new recipes, and taking into account what’s going on in our lives.
 However, I have found that there are seasonal recipes I like to make during certain months that are constants.
 For quick reference, I label my Weekly Meal Plans by month so I can look back and repeat if I want.

 It’s As Simple As That!

 So, there you have it!
 Sounds doable, right?
 Of course!
 If you search online you’ll find all kinds of meal planning templates, plans, etc., but you don’t need anything fancy.
 Keep your plan simple and realistic.
 Personalize your plan to suit your needs, capabilities and schedule.
 Don’t get overwhelmed!
 And don’t overextend yourself!
 Start off easy and set yourself up for success.
 Don’t be hard on yourself if your plan falls apart once in a while… it happens to me all the time.
 Just go with the flow.
 You can do this!

 Print the free Weekly Meal Planning Template, fill it in and get cooking!